shamy1st/system-design-pastebin/README.md

 * At a high level, we need an application layer that will serve all the read and write requests.
 * Application layer will talk to a storage layer to store and retrieve data.
-* We can segregate our storage layer with one database storing metadata related to each paste, users, etc., while the other storing the paste contents in some object storage (like Amazon S3).
-* This division of data will also allow us to scale them individually.

 ![](https://github.com/shamy1st/system-design-pastebin/blob/main/hld.png)